 Schedule some time in your itinerary to walk the Esplanade, a wide pathway that runs right along the water.
 This is a beautiful way to see the city and get some extra steps in, and we loved watching the sailboats and rowing teams roll by.
 Walking this path before sunset was one of my favorite parts of our time in Boston, in spite of the few near-catastrophic cyclist encounters.

-We sadly were unable to get a reservation at any of the restaurants we had starred in Little Italy (Carmelina was at the top of our list), but we still made our way over one afternoon on a dessert pilgrimage.
+We sadly were unable to get a reservation at any of the restaurants we had starred in the North End (Carmelina was at the top of our list), but we still made our way over one afternoon on a dessert pilgrimage.

 Window shop (or real shop) on Newbury Street